jeffmacinnes/mobileGazeMapping/prepSteps.md

 ├── LICENSE
 ├── README.md
 ├── testData
-│   ├── frame_timestamps.tsv
 │   ├── gazeData_world.tsv
 │   ├── worldCamera.mp4
-│   └── referenceImage.jpg
+│   └── testData_referenceImage.jpg
 ├── preprocessing
 │   ├── rawData
 │   ├── pl_preprocessing.py
 │   ├── smi_preprocessing.py
 │   └── tobii_preprocessing.py
-└── processData.py
+└── mapGaze.py

 ```

 * `README.md`: include the all of the relevant overview and usage guidelines in this file

-* `testData/`: This directory will contain an abbreviated version of *preprocessed* data that can easily and quickly be used to verify that the `processData.py` script is working properly
+* `testData/`: This directory will contain an abbreviated version of *preprocessed* data that can easily and quickly be used to verify that the `mapGaze.py` script is working properly
-	* Will include `frame_timestamps.tsv`, `gazeData_world.tsv`, `worldCamera.mp4` preprocessed files, as well as `referenceImage.jpg` the reference image that `processData.py` will attempt to find in the image
+	* Will include `gazeData_world.tsv`, `worldCamera.mp4` preprocessed files, as well as `referenceImage.jpg` the reference image that `mapGaze.py` will attempt to find in the image

 * `preprocessing/`: This directory will contain preprocessing scripts customized for the 3 different manufacturers of mobile devices: Pupil Labs, SMI, and Tobii.
 Since we don't have great examples of short, raw data for each of these devices (plus the files would be way too big to include in the repo) we should talk about these scripts as bonuses that we are including (and maybe link to a zip with sample raw data from each manufacturer?)